 Planning a trip to Sri Lanka and not sure what to pack?
-Let me help you with this detailed Sri Lanka packing list based on what I packed for a month in Sri Lanka.
+Let me help you with packing for Sri Lanka with this detailed Sri Lanka packing list based on what I packed for a month in the country.

 I just spent a month in beautiful Sri Lanka and I absolutely loved my time there.
 Stunning beaches, interesting ancient sites, amazing diving, intriguing temples, haunting ruins, cute mountain towns, mesmerizing tea plantations, scenic hiking trails, some of the friendliest people – Sri Lanka has it all.